BC Septic Regulations

 A) Proof of ownership, which can be a current Tax Assessment or a Title of Ownership.

-B) Filled Out Record of Sewarage System stamped by an authorized person.
+B) Filled Out Record of Sewerage System stamped by an authorized person.

 C) Diagram / Sketch (to scale) of components used to construct septic system.